 Information about Dallas, Texas

 Situated on the Trinity River, Dallas straddles several counties, including Collin, Dallas, Denton, Kaufman and Rockwall.
-The city has a fairly diverse population, with almost 51 percent of residents identifying themselves as white in the 2010 U.S. Census, 25 percent as black or African American and nearly 3 percent as Asian.
-Additionally, more than 42 percent of residents claimed to be of Hispanic or Latino descent.
+The city has a fairly diverse population, with almost 63 percent of residents identifying themselves as white in the 2019 U.S. Census, almost 25 percent as black or African American and more than 3 percent as Asian.
+Additionally, nearly 42 percent of residents claimed to be of Hispanic or Latino descent.

 There's a lot to do and see in Dallas, from events - including the Texas State Fair - at Fair Park to exhibits at the Dallas Museum of Art and concerts and dance and theater performances at the AT&T Performing Arts Center.
 Nature lovers can enjoy the Dallas Zoo, Dallas Arboretum and Botanical Garden, or Dallas World Aquarium, while sports enthusiasts can catch a game featuring the NFL's Dallas Cowboys, MLB's Texas Rangers, NBA's Dallas Mavericks, NHL's Dallas Stars or MLS' FC Dallas.